SiriDB/libsiridb/README.md

 ### `siridb_packer_t`
 Alias for `qp_packer_t`.
 We use an own defined type since `siridb_packer_t` created with `siridb_packer_create()` reserves `sizeof(siridb_pkg_t)` extra space at the beginning of the buffer.
-Dispite of this extra space, a `siridb_packer_t` instance works with any `qp_packer_t` function except for the macro function `qp_packer_print()`.
+Despite of this extra space, a `siridb_packer_t` instance works with any `qp_packer_t` function except for the macro function `qp_packer_print()`.